What is On-premises?

 When companies move to the cloud, they often do it because the cloud is “scalable.”
 Gartner defines scalability as a system’s ability to increase or decrease in performance and cost in response to changes in application and system processing demands.

 In other words, organizations can use as much compute power, storage, and services as they need at any given time.
 Since the cloud provides on-demand services, companies are not limited to the capabilities of their existing hardware.
-As the company’s computing needs grow, they can add more resources.
+As computing needs grow, they can add more resources.

 On-premises